sbnb-io/sbnb/README.md

 Sbnb Linux is a revolutionary minimalist Linux distribution designed to boot bare-metal servers and enable remote connections through fast tunnels.
 It is ideal for environments ranging from home labs to distributed data centers.
 Sbnb Linux is simplified, automated, and resilient to power outages, supporting confidential computing to ensure secure operations in untrusted locations.

+### Prerequisites

+- **Bare Metal Server** with **AMD SEV-SNP** support enabled in BIOS.
+    - For example, take a look at this [Reddit post](https://www.reddit.com/r/homelab/comments/1hmnnwg/built_a_powerful_and_silent_amd_epyc_home_server/) where we built a powerful and quiet AMD EPYC 3rd Gen home server together with my kids.
+- **USB Flash Drive** for booting.
+    - Any standard USB flash drive with at least 512MB capacity will work.
+Please note that all existing data on the drive will be overwritten.

 ### Key Points:

 - **Minimalist OS** – Bare metal servers boot into sbnb Linux, a lightweight OS combining a Linux kernel with Docker.
 The package list is minimal to reduce image size and limit attack vectors from vulnerabilities.